A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: SUMMARY

 \subsection{General Properties of the Quiet Sun and Active Regions}

-The quiet Sun run reaches a dynamical equilibrium, where the vertical profiles of temperature and density are consistent with observations.
-In particular, the mean coronal temperature, which remains stably at about 1.5\,MK, is maintained by dissipating the Poynting flux that is naturally generated by the magneto-convection at the solar surface.
-In addition to the stable background quiet Sun corona, we also demonstrate various small-scale activities in the quiet Sun.
-The most evident ones are the numerous EUV bright point seen in the synthetic observations and the propagating disturbances as revealed by the running difference ratio of synthetic AIA images.
+The quiet Sun run reaches a dynamic equilibrium, where the vertical profiles of temperature and density are consistent with observations.
+In particular, the mean coronal temperature, which remains stable at about 1.5\,MK, is maintained by dissipating the Poynting flux that is naturally generated by the magneto-convection at the solar surface.
+In addition to the stable background quiet Sun corona, we also demonstrated various small-scale activity in the quiet Sun.
+The most evident ones are the numerous EUV bright points seen in the synthetic observations and the propagating disturbances, as revealed by the running difference ratio of synthetic AIA images.

-The active region run considers the emergence of magnetic flux from the upper most convection zone to the corona and the formation and evolution of solar active regions in a time period of about 50 hours.
-The setup of active-region scale magnetic flux is a key ingredient of the active region simulation.
+The active region run considers the emergence of magnetic flux from the uppermost convection zone to the corona and the formation and evolution of solar active regions in a time period of about 50 hours.
+The setup of the active-region scale magnetic flux is a key ingredient of the active region simulation.
 Unlike the idealized flux tubes/sheets that were extensively used in previous studies, our simulation adopts the flux bundles generated in a global-scale solar convective dynamo \citep{Fan+Fang:2014}.
-The significantly improved realism in the magnetic field leads to more realistic sunspots.
-Moreover, these flux bundles also give rise to complex active regions that turn out to be very flare productive.
-The eruptions occurred in the simulation will be presented a forthcoming separate paper.
+The significantly improved realism in the magnetic field leads to more realistic sunspot groups that can reproduce the asymmetries of observed sunspots, as discussed in Paper\,I. Moreover, these flux bundles also give rise to complex active regions that turn out to be very flare productive.
+The eruptions that occur in the simulation will be presented in a forthcoming separate paper.

-The evolution of the sunspots is consistent with the results presented in Paper\,I that focused on the formation of sunspots in the photosphere and their asymmetric properties.
+The results on the evolution of the sunspots seen in the photosphere are consistent with those presented in Paper\,I. These include the emergence of magnetic flux bundles to the photosphere, the formation of two major sunspot pairs (marked as C1 \& C2 and S1 \& S2 in Paper\,I), and the asymmetry that the leading spots are stronger and more coherent.
 The simulations in Paper\,I employed the same setup but with the top boundary placed at about 600\,km above the photosphere.
-Therefore, we can confirm that the results in that study were not affected by the boundary.
+In comparison, the top boundary of the present simulation is sufficiently farther away from the photosphere.
+Therefore, we can confirm that the results in Paper\,I were not (top) boundary effects.
+In both studies, the behavior of the sunspots in the photosphere is dominated by the imposed emerging flux bundles and convective flows from the dynamo simulation.

-\subsection{Coronal Magnetic field and its energy partition}
+\subsection{Coronal magnetic field and its energy partition}